ragkoushik/bus-in-car-park-simulator/README.md

                     Robot's position is: 0, 1, NORTH

-        - The third option is by using a simple user interface.
-            To operate the robot on the user interface, start the server by passing a port number:
+        - The third option is by using a simple user interface. *(UI Has been turned off in env)* To operate the robot on the user interface, start the server by passing a port number:

-            node start.js --port 8000
+            npm start "--port 8000"

             Commands can be executed on the user interface similar to the CLI interaction commands OR UP, DOWN, LEFT, RIGHT arrow keys can be used to move the bs around the car park.